GCSEMaths

 Exam Questions

-Describe and explain the process of solving a linear equation.
+Describe and explain how to solve a linear equation with one variable.
 [6 marks]

 6 marks